Kostas Mitroglou: Fulham

 On 31 January 2014, Mitroglou signed a four-and-a-half-year contract for a transfer fee believed in the region of £12 million with English Premier League club Fulham.
 On 22 February, he made his debut for Fulham in a 1–1 draw at West Bromwich Albion, replacing Hugo Rodallega after 61 minutes.
 Mitroglou was the highest transfer fee in Fulham's history, and despite Fulham pinning their hopes of staying in the Premier League on the Greece international, they were relegated in May 2014.
 Due to various injuries and fitness problems, Mitroglou played in only two more Premier League matches before the end of the 2013–14 season, starting only one, away against Cardiff City.

-Loan to Olympiacos
+Return to Olympiacos (Loan)

 On 31 August 2014, Mitroglou returned to Olympiacos on a season-long loan from Fulham.
-He made his debut on 13 September, replacing Dimitris Diamantakos in the 55th minute of a 3–0 home win over OFI.
+He made his second debut on 13 September, replacing Dimitrios Diamantakos in the 55th minute of a 3–0 home win over OFI.
 Three days later, he scored what proved to be the game winner in a 3–2 win over Atlético Madrid in the UEFA Champions League group stage.